 A note on libcurl version

-CURLOPT_CAINFO constant, meaning that custom certificate paths will not work on lower
+meaning that custom certificate paths will not work on lower versions.

 If you are encountering problems, update your libcurl version and/or check the curl changelog.

-https in the host path.
-The client will automatically verify SSL certificates:
+host path.
+The client automatically verifies SSL certificates:

 If your server has out-dated root certificates, you may need to use a certificate bundle.
 For PHP clients, the best way is to use composer/ca-bundle.
 Once installed, you need to tell the client to use your certificates instead of the system-wide bundle.
 To do this, specify the path to verify:

 $hosts = ['https://localhost:9200']; $caBundle = \Composer\CaBundle\CaBundle::getBundledCaBundlePath(); $client = ClientBuilder::create() ->setHosts($hosts) ->setSSLVerification($caBundle) ->build();